 During the pandemic they are providing us at home, with online content.
 At the moment, Job-side Productions will have their first show at the Straz Riverwalk Stage which has open air seating.
 Feel free to read up on their safety precautions.

 Don’t hesitate to visit their website and make a donation.
 The arts are vital and the pandemic caused houses to close their productions early, some weren’t even able to have an opening night.

-A brutal comedic quartet about four very real women who lived boldly in France during the French Revolution’s Reign of Terror.
-Playwright Olympe De Gouge, assassin Charlotte Corday, and former queen Marie Antoinette, and Haitian rebel Marianne Angelle hang out, murder Marat, lose their heads, and try to beat back the extremist insanity in revolutionary Paris.
+A brutal comedic quartet about four real women who lived in France during the French Revolution’s Reign of Terror.
+Playwright Olympe De Gouge, assassin Charlotte Corday, former queen Marie Antoinette, and Haitian rebel Marianne Angelle: hang out, murder Marat, lose their heads, and try to beat back the extremist insanity in revolutionary Paris.

-Based on the novel by Julia Alvarez as adapted by Caridad Svich
+In the Time of the Butterflies, En El Tiempo de las Mariposas, is based on the novel by Julia Alvarez as adapted by Caridad Svich.

 Select Performances will be in Spanish!

 Basada en la novela de Julia Álvarez según adaptada por Caridad Svich.